FLBS seminar presentation

 FLBS research cruise

 Flathead Lake Boat Tours in Lakeside, MT will graciously host an afternoon cruise

-aboard the Far West to one of the Biological Station’s Flathead Lake monitoring sites.
+aboard the Far West to one of the Biological Station’s (FLBS) Flathead Lake monitoring sites.
 Join FLBS researchers for appetizers, beverages and an overview of Flathead Lake ecology and the FLBS Research and Monitoring program.

 Cost: $50/person.
 Proceeds benefit the FLBS Research and Monitoring Program.